Young people and vaccine against meningococcal disease

 The Norwegian Institute of Public Health recommends that young people aged 16-19 should consider vaccination against meningococcal disease (infectious meningitis).

-There are few cases of meningococcal disease in Norway, but young people aged 16–19 years have a somewhat higher risk of infection compared to the rest of the population.
-A combination of close contact with others over several days, partying, high alcohol intake, sharing bottles/glasses and cigarettes, and little sleep can increase the risk of infection, and of a severe disease course.
-In Norway, this often applies around graduation (Russ) celebrations/trips, but also at festivals, sports gatherings, and youth camps.
-The recommendation also applies to younger and older youths who also participate.
+The number of cases of meningococcal disease in Norway is low, but young people aged 16–19 ears have a higher risk of infection compared to the rest of the population.
+Many young people gathered close together, partying, high alcohol intake or use of other drugs, sharing bottles, glasses and cigarettes, combined with little sleep can increase the risk of infection and a severe disease course - both in Norway and abroad.
+Vaccination in advance of graduation celebrations (russ), trips, festivals, sports gatherings and youth camps may be relevant.

-Healthy youths carry meningococci in their throats more often than others.
-Few young people become ill, but they can infect others.
-The disease often progresses rapidly, and around 10 % of those who develop the disease die.
+Healthy young people carry meningococci in their throats more often than others.
+Although very few of these young people become ill, they can infect others.
+The disease often progresses rapidly, and around 10 per cent of those who contract the disease die.

-In the last ten years, between one and five cases of meningococcal disease were reported annually in this age group.
+Over the last ten years, between one and five cases of meningococcal disease have been reported per year in this age group.

-In recent years, serogroup Y has accounted for most cases of illness among youths, although there have been some cases of serogroup W and C. Except for one case in 2023, there have been no cases caused by serogroup B among young people aged 16-19 in Norway since 2014, although serogroup B circulates in other age groups in the population.
+In recent years, serogroup Y has accounted for most of the cases among young people, although there have been a few cases with serogroup W and C. Until 2023, there had been no cases caused by serogroup B among young people aged 16-19 in Norway since 2014, although serogroup B is in circulation among other age groups in the population.

-Based on the current situation, the ACWY conjugate vaccine gives the widest coverage in the 16-19 age group.
-Therefore, this vaccine that is primarily recommended for youths.
-Both types of vaccine are needed to protect against all the serogroups that have caused disease in Norway in recent years (A, B, C, W and Y).
-Changes in the situation can be difficult to predict, but the Norwegian Institute of Public Health is closely monitoring developments and may change the recommendation.
+Based on the current infection situation, the ACWY vaccine will provide the widest coverage in the 16-19 age group.
+Therefore, this vaccine is primarily recommended for young people.
+To be protected against all groups of the meningococcal bacteria that have caused disease in Norway in recent years (A, B, C, W and Y) you must be vaccinated with both types of vaccine.
+The infection situation can change, and the incidence of the various serogroups can be difficult to predict.
+The Norwegian Institute of Public Health is closely monitoring the trend and the vaccination advice may be updated.

-The incidence of the serogroups may differ in other countries.
-When travelling to countries outside the Nordic region that involve an increased risk of infection with the meningococcal bacteria, e.g. graduation trips and other trips that include parties and close contact with other young people over several days, consider the need for meningococcal B vaccination.
+The incidence of the various serogroups may differ between countries.
+When travelling to countries outside the Nordic region that have an increased risk of infection with the meningococcal bacteria, for example on trips that include parties and close contact with other young people over several days, the need for meningococcal B vaccination should be carefully assessed.
+Some countries and educational institutions abroad may require or strongly recommend vaccination against meningococcal disease; ACWY vaccine, meningococcal B vaccine or both.
+It is therefore important that students/ pupils who are going to study abroad should check the guidelines for the relevant educational institution.

 Vaccinate in good time